-If school refusal relates to anxiety, you can find further information and advice in the council’s factsheet absence from school and anxiety.
+If EBSA relates to anxiety, you can find further information and advice in the council’s factsheet absence from school and anxiety.

-If school refusal relates to a medical need, you can find further information and advice on supporting a child with medical needs in school.
+If EBSA relates to a medical need, you can find further information and advice on supporting a child with medical needs in school.

 Nearly one in five young people experience high levels of anxiety.

 There can be many things that trigger anxiety such as:

 worrying about, or caring for a loved one

 If your child is having difficulties sleeping there Sleep Toolkits that may help:

 Your child’s school may observe behaviour that is challenging.
 Behaviour is used as a form of communication so ask the school to keep a record of including

 what happens while they are displaying the behaviour